Menu

 Salvoni, Raymond Terence

-Lawrence Salvoni, Raymond’s father was in WW1, I found his Medal Card and perhaps that is where he met Charlotte Mary when he was in the Duke of Cambridge’s Own (Middlesex) Regiment (Regimental Number: G/86132).
+I believe that Lawrence Salvoni, Raymond’s father, was in WW1, I found his Medal Card and perhaps that is where he met Charlotte Mary when he was in the Duke of Cambridge’s Own (Middlesex) Regiment, (Regimental Number: G/86132).

 I believe that there were at least 3 other siblings, as I found some births registered with the mother’s maiden name of Baker from 1916, when Phyllis L. Salvonii was born in the September Quarter (Windsor Vol. 2c Page 791) and then Lawrence C.G.
 Salvoni in the December Quarter of 1919 (Windsor Vol. 2c Page 847) to Maurice L. Salvoni in the June Quarter of 1928.
 (Windsor Vol. 2c Page 723).

 I believe that Lawrence James Salvoni had been born in the June Quarter of 1895 (Worcester Vol.6c Page 303) and it looks as though perhaps Lorenzo anglicized his name to Lawrence as on the BMD Registers his name was Lorenza James Salvoni.
 He is seen for the first time in the 1901 census in the household of Charles & Louisa Clements living at Beckford, (2 houses before Jubilee Cottage), Gloucestershire.
 Charles, 41, is an Agricultural Labourer born in Conderton, Worcestershire.
 Louisa, 40, had been born in Malvern, Worcesteshire.
-They had a son Harry Clements, age 15 and a Poultry Keeper (Assistant), while Lawrence Salvoni, was described as a Nephew, age 5 born in Worcestershire.
-(In the 1911 census Louisa states that they had 1 child born to them, and 1 child died, so I am presuming that was Harry, although I have no proof.)
+They had a son Harry Clements, age 15 and a Poultry Keeper (Assistant), while Lawrence, SALVONI, was described as a nephew, age 5 born in Worcestershire.

-I also found Lawrence James’s father, Lorenzo, on the 1939 National Register, still in a Hospital in Powick, Near Worcester, Upton-On-Severn, Worcestershire, England, his date of birth was given as only 1873 and he was a Farm Labourer.
+I also found Lawrence James’s father, Lorenzo, on the 1939 National Register, still in the Worcester County & City Mental Hospital, Powick, Near Worcester, Upton-On-Severn, Worcestershire, England, his date of birth was given as only 1873 and he was a Farm Labourer.

 Raymond Terence is not on the family 1939 National Register, he would have been about 17 years old then, so he may have already enlisted in the Royal Air Force Volunteer Reserve, any help gratefully received about his early years.